 He’s both a music producer and a songwriter.
-He also dices his creative releases with a rib-cracking edge of humour.
-Paul Cleverlee’s artistic routine, that sees him unite his remix engineering with comedy, leaves many questioning all the rules in the book.
+He also dices his releases with a rib-cracking edge of humour.
+Paul Cleverlee’s artistic routine, which sees him unite his remix engineering with comedy, leaves many questioning all the rules in the book.

-It didn’t aid his rivals that the Lagos-based keyboardist opted for a university degree that equipped him with first-hand knowledge in human language computation, the physics of sound, and speech synthesis at a time he became a pro in the use of musical instruments and production software.
+It didn’t aid his rivals that the Lagos-based keyboardist opted for a university degree that equipped him with first-hand knowledge in human language computation, the physics of sound, and speech synthesis at a time when he was becoming a pro in the use of musical instruments and production software.

-“I’m Oyewumi Paul Oyebanjo; born and raised in Ibadan but based in Lagos.
-I studied Linguistics at the University of Ibadan, finished in 2019.
+“I’m Oyewumi Paul Oyebanji; born and raised in Ibadan but based in Lagos.
+I studied Linguistics at the University of Ibadan, finishing in 2019.
 I’m a music producer known for mixing comedy and music together, making videos out of funny speeches on Instagram,” he tells TheCable Lifestyle.

 So, Paul, you seem to be into quite a number of things—music production, remix engineering, social media influencing.
 How did you foray into the sound industry?

 I started making a move to comedy music back in 2018, having always loved ventures that would allow me to make myself happy while at them.
 I’ve always loved comedy as well.
 That was enough drive for me.
 When you break language, the smallest unit of it is sound, which is, in turn essentially what music is made of.
 I can’t say my course of study has something to do with music.
 But I’ve been into music my whole life.
 Back in primary three, I had started playing for my school, growing up under the tutelage of the church.
 This knowledge alone helped me in school.
 Also, I did computational linguistics while I was already familiar with music engineering software.

 Some music experts argue that much of what used to be the job of a record producer can now be handled by the sound engineer.
 Is there a fine line distinguishing the roles to be played by both parties in the music-making process?
 Can you explain it?